 The Marine Corps Physical Fitness Test, or PFT, evaluates stamina and physical conditioning.
-It includes 3 parts: pull-ups or push-ups, crunches or plank pose, and a 3-mile timed run.
+It includes 3 parts: pull-ups or push-ups, plank pose, and a 3-mile timed run.
 Pull-ups and push-ups are essential to building the upper body strength necessary to win battles.
-Crunches and planks are critical to maintaining a strong core and being battle-ready at a moment’s notice.
+Planks are critical to maintaining a strong core and being battle-ready at a moment’s notice.
 Males must complete the three-mile run in 28 minutes or less.
 Females must complete the three-mile run in 31 minutes or less.

 The PFT is the Physical Fitness Test that all recruits must pass and sets the standards all Marines must maintain once a year to assess battle-ready physical donitioning.
 The test consists of: